apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/usage/_index.en.md

 weight = 1
 +++

-This chapter will introduce the use of ShardingSphere-Proxy.
+This chapter will introduce the deployment and startup of ShardingSphere-Proxy.